This tough groundcover produces pure white button daisy flowers, above a carpet of silver foliage.

 – Position: Prefers a Full Sun position and will relish summer heat and dry, as well as winter frost.

 Thrives in windy and seaside locations, as well as rockeries and pots.

 – Soil: Essential to plant in well drained soil.
 And will happily tolerate poor, rocky, and sandy soil, as well as high levels of lime in the soil.

 – Frost: Hardy, even in hard frosts below -10C.

-– Growth: Evergreen perennial groundcover.
+– Growth: Evergreen (actually ever-grey) perennial groundcover.

-– Care: Easy care.
-Low maintenance.
-Shearing spent flower stems at the end of the season will tidy the clump quickly.
-Division every few years will keep the clump producing prolific flower stems.
-No other work is required.
+– Care: Easy care and very low maintenance.
+Although shearing spent flower stems at the end of the season will tidy the clump quickly, and promote even more flowers.

 – Myths & Legends: An ancient healing herb, Achillea has gathered a battalion of common names over the centuries of use by healers.
 Many of the common names relate to traditional antiseptic uses in treating wounds and staunching blood flow; Soldier’s woundwort, nosebleed plant, bloodwort, carpenter’s weed, knight’s milefoil, sanguinary, stanchweed, thousand seal, thousand-seal, death flower.

 – Traditional Herbal Medicine: The genus name Achillea commemorates Achilles, who was a celebrated warrior in Greek mythology.
 He used Achillea medicinally to stop bleeding and also to heal the wounds of his soldiers.